 Figure 8: Name provided to the duplicated Slide Layout

-- Now, you can edit the placeholders to make it look like a quote layout -- you can resize the placeholders.
+- Now, you can edit the placeholders to make it look like a quote layout.
+You can even resize the placeholders.
 Also, replace the text within the placeholders to end up with new boilerplate text, as shown in Figure 9 in which you can also see that we have changed the color of the text.

 Figure 9: Duplicated Slide Layout edited

 - When done, click the Close Master button (highlighted in red within Figure 9 above).
-This will get you back to Normal view.
-To ascertain if your new layout is available, access the Layout drop-down gallery and note that the new layout has now been added within this gallery, as shown highlighted in red within Figure 10 (compare with Layout drop-down gallery shown towards left within Figure 1 above).
+This will get you back to Normal View.
+To ascertain if your new layout is available, access the Layout drop-down gallery.
+You can see that the new layout has now been added within this gallery, as shown highlighted in red within Figure 10 (compare with Layout drop-down gallery shown towards left within Figure 1, shown earlier on this page).

 Figure 10: Quotes Layout within the Layout gallery

 - You can now use your new layout to add Quote slides.
 Save your presentation often.